The Housing Crisis and Grassroots Solutions

 Stories like Marcus’s are unfolding across the country, against the backdrop of one of the most severe housing shortages in modern U.S. history.
 National research shows the country needs between 3 and 4 million additional homes to rebalance supply.
 And increasingly, it’s small-scale investors—not large developers—who are stepping up to fill that gap.

 Private lending has surged to meet this demand.
-Originations for investment property loans have tripled since 2016, with private lenders now funding over 70% of all fix-and-flip projects and more than half of small-balance construction loans nationwide.
+Originations for investment property loans have tripled since 2016.
+Private lenders now fund over 70% of all fix-and-flip projects and more than half of small-balance construction loans nationwide.
 Even as traditional banks have pulled back—cutting investment property lending by nearly 50% in the last two years—private capital has stepped in to keep projects moving.
-According to Lightning Docs, who tracked 170 private lender loan originators in 2024 and 2025, bridge loan (e.g., fix-and-flip loans and ground-up construction loans) volumes increased 27% year over year through November 2025 (from 16,977 loans to 21,865).
+According to Lightning Docs, who tracked 170 private lender loan originators in 2024 and 2025, bridge loan volumes increased 27% year over year through November 2025 (from 16,977 loans to 21,865).

 Financing Tools Empowering Investors